 If a child has been abused by a Scout leader or other adult volunteering for the Scout Association, it may be possible to make a claim for compensation, in respect of the harm caused by the childhood sexual abuse.
 No amount of money can make up for the harm caused to the child and their family, but the compensation can go some way to help and specifically include the cost of private mental health treatment, whether by counselling, therapy or psychotherapy, on a long-term basis to enable the child to understand what has happened and how they can take steps so that it does not blight their adult lives.

 We have experience of seeing how, with good support, a child can achieve well at school and fulfil their potential at all academic levels, including university.
 It is equally important that childhood sexual abuse does not impact upon their adult relationships and again, with good support from a psychotherapist, or other mental health professional, the child can grow into a confident adult, trusting others and enjoying fulfilling relationships.

-IBB Solicitors have supported children (and adults abused in childhood) for many years.
+IBB Law have supported children (and adults abused in childhood) for many years.
 Our expertise has been independently recognised by a number of organisations, including the Association of Child Abuse Lawyers.